 Those interested in astrophysics should expect to spend 8-10 years in post-secondary study and also expect to be in a career with few vacancies.
-Entry level jobs usually require a Bachelor of Science degree in Astronomy, Astrophysics or Physics.
-Students that excel at Science and Maths at school would have a good starting point.
+Entry-level jobs usually require a bachelor of science degree in astronomy, astrophysics or physics.
+Students who excel at science and maths at school would have a good starting point.

-Professor Brian Schmidt is an astrophysicist that is currently studying exploding stars and is leading a project that aims to build a new telescope to map the Southern Sky.
+Professor Brian Schmidt is an astrophysicist who is currently studying exploding stars and is leading a project that aims to build a new telescope to map the southern sky.

-If you know anyone that has a really cool career achieved through studying STEM subjects at school, please let us know about them as we’d love to feature them in a blog post.
+If you know anyone who has a really cool career achieved through studying STEM subjects at school, please let us know about them as we’d love to feature them in a blog post!

 All content published on the ReAgent.co.uk blog is for information only.
 The blog, its authors, and affiliates cannot be held responsible for any accident, injury or damage caused in part or directly from using the information provided.
 Additionally, we do not recommend using any chemical without reading the Material Safety Data Sheet (MSDS), which can be obtained from the manufacturer.
 You should also follow any safety advice and precautions listed on the product label.
 If you have health and safety related questions, visit HSE.gov.uk.